irisonia/ServicePathMapper/README.md

 }
 ```

 3. Run, and observe output.
-For this example, the output would be:
+In this minimal example, the output would be:

 ```
 my_output_dir/
-└── path_len_2/
+├── path_len_2/
-    └──  0
+│   ├── 0
-    └──  0_servers_group
+│   └── 0_servers_group
-└── log.txt
+├── log.txt
 └── stats.json
 ```

 Inside file `0`, you will find a single service-based path:

 ```
 Server1 [Service1] Server2
 ```

 Inside file `0_servers_group`, you will find the participating servers:

 ```
 Server1
 Server2
 ```

-Inside the `stats.json` there will be the config stats and the participation counters,
+In `stats.json` you will find the config stats and the participation counters.
-and the log you will find the config and meaningful messages.
+In `log.txt` you will find the raw config input and meaningful messages.

 ---